MicrosoftDocs/cpp-docs/docs/overview/how-to-report-a-problem-with-the-visual-cpp-toolset.md

 ### Use the Visual Studio Developer Community pages

 The Visual Studio Developer Community pages are another convenient way to report problems and find solutions for Visual Studio and the C++ compiler, tools, and libraries.
 There are specific Developer Community pages for [Visual Studio](https://developercommunity.visualstudio.com/spaces/8/index.html), [Visual Studio for Mac](https://developercommunity.visualstudio.com/spaces/41/index.html), [.NET](https://developercommunity.visualstudio.com/spaces/61/index.html), [C++](https://developercommunity.visualstudio.com/spaces/62/index.html), [Azure DevOps](https://developercommunity.visualstudio.com/spaces/21/index.html), and [TFS](https://developercommunity.visualstudio.com/spaces/22/index.html).
 Beneath these tabs, near the top of each page, is a search box you can use to find posts or topics that report problems similar to yours.
 You may find that a solution or other useful information related to your problem is already available.
-If someone has reported the same problem before, please upvote and comment on that topic rather than create a new problem report.
+If someone has reported the same problem before, then upvote and comment on that topic rather than create a new problem report.
 To comment, vote, or report a new problem, you may be asked to sign in to your Visual Studio account and to agree to give the Developer Community app access to your profile.

 For issues with the C++ compiler, linker, and other tools and libraries, use the [C++](https://developercommunity.visualstudio.com/spaces/62/index.html) page.
 If you search for your problem, and it hasn't been reported before, choose the **Report a problem** button next to the search box at the top of the page.
 You can include your repro code and command line, screen shots, links to related discussions, and any other information you think is relevant and useful.